gwleuverink/livewire-property-groups/README.md

 ### Conflicting `group` method signature

 I realize that `group` is a very generic method name that you might well use inside your own components.
-You may change the macro's signature by providing an alias.
+You may change the method signature by providing an alias.

 ```php
 use WithGroups {